Top 5 Types of Motor Vehicle Accidents

 3. Head-On Collisions

 This devastating accident occurs when two vehicles collide front-to-front, with the fronts of both vehicles absorbing the impact.

-They often result from wrong-way driving, where a driver enters a road against traffic flow.
-Driving under the influence of alcohol or drugs is another common cause, as is loss of vehicle control, especially on slippery roads.
+As for the causes of head-on collisions, they often result from wrong-way driving, where a driver enters a road against traffic flow.

+Driving under the influence of alcohol or drugs is another common cause in these types of motor vehicle accidents, as is loss of vehicle control, especially on slippery roads.
 Head-on collisions typically lead to catastrophic injuries and tragedies.

 Nearly 6,000 people died in head-on crashes in the U.S. in 2021.
 Occupants may sustain severe head injuries from the force of the collision, including traumatic brain injuries.
 Broken bones and internal injuries are common, and fatalities are more likely due to the high forces involved.

 4. Vehicle Rollovers